diecknet/DavinciTimestamp/README.md

 # DavinciTimestamp

-Converts Davinci Resolve EDL files to Timestamps e.g. for YouTube.
+DavinciTimestamp is a PowerShell module that allows you to converts Davinci Resolve EDL files to Timestamps e.g. for YouTube.

 ## Overview